 Flat feet refers to people who have a very low or no arch that runs length ways along the inside of the foot.
-Pes plano-valgus posture refers to the deviation and bulging of the joints on the inside of the ankle, In severe cases, this can cause the front of the foot to turn out and the outside border of the foot to turn out or appear ‘C-shaped’.
-People with flat feet can be more susceptible to overuse injuries such as plantar fasciitis and Achilles tendonitis due to abnormal biomechanics, however research has not found that people with flat feet are more likely to be injured than those people without.
-Low arches are common in young children as it is part of normal development but most kids should form their normal arch by around six years of age.
+Pes planus posture refers to the collapsing of the inside arch and inside of the ankle, In severe cases, this can cause the front of the foot to turn out and the outside border of the foot to appear ‘C-shaped’.
+People with flat feet can be more prone to overuse injuries such as plantar fasciitis and Achilles tendonitis due to abnormal biomechanics, however, research has not found that people with flat feet are more likely to be injured than those people without.
+Low arches are actually common in babies and young children as part of their usual development but most kids should form their normal arch by around six years of age.
 Treatment can involve the use of orthotics, strengthening exercises and footwear recommendations.

 INVERSION ANKLE INJURY (ROLLED/SPRAINED ANKLE)

 TIBIALIS POSTERIOR TENDON DYSFUNCTION

-The posterior tibial muscle runs from the inside of the lower third of the shin and attaches around highest point of the arch on the inside of the foot.
+The ‘tib post’ muscle runs from the inside of the shin, around the inner ankle and attaches to the middle/highest point of the arch.
 This is a major supporting muscle of the foot and if this muscle is no longer able to support the foot properly it can cause the arch to collapse.
 In adults, this is often termed ‘adult acquired flat foot’.
-Initially, pain and swelling usually occurs around the inside of the ankle and foot.
-The other major sign is as the condition progresses, the arch will continue to lower and become flatter as well as the ankle rolling in.
+Initially, pain and swelling usually occur around the inside of the ankle and foot. and as this progresses the arch will continue to lower and flatten as well as the ankle rolling in.
 Treatment involves orthotics and strengthening of the affected muscle.
-Referral to a specialist may be required in severe cases.
+With a referral to a specialist may be required in severe cases.